 - For my winter moisturizer, I make my DIY miracle skin cream with frankincense, myrrh, and carrot seed.

-- I occasionally use pure rose hip oil as a base underneath the other oils all year round first thing in the AM and before bed.
+- I occasionally use pure rose hip oil as a base underneath the other oils first thing in the AM and before bed.

-- In the summer, I like jojoba as a carrier with a few drops rose hip, frankincense, avocado oil.
+- In the summer, I like my anti-aging beauty blend at night and jojoba as a carrier with a few drops rose hip, frankincense, avocado oil during the day.
 I also love neroli.
 It’s good to prevent wrinkles and fine lines.
 I apply this before bed most often.

 - As an all-over skin moisturizer, I use sweet almond oil with several drops of rose hip oil and frankincense.
 You can also use avocado oil.